sovrynn/ecdo/1-ADHOC-EVIDENCE/government-intervention/README.md

 - Seedbanks
 - NWO deadline 2030

-## News

-At one of the scientific meetings that Major White attended in the Pentagon in early 1948, the scientists discussed the advisability of alerting the public to the pending polar-flip phenomenon.

 ## Nobulart quote

 Its a progressive, electromagnetically interfaced heating event [1].
 What if we could somehow retard the process by intervening in the earth-solar coupling [2], and perhaps even the core-mantle coupling through the application of magnetohydrodynamics with the objective of influencing magma viscosity?
 [3][4][5]